3rd Infantry Brigade, 2nd Infantry Division: History

 The 2nd Division was first constituted on 21 September 1917 in the Regular Army.
 It was organized on 26 October 1917 at Bourmont, Haute Marne, France.
 At the time of its activation, the Division was composed of the 3rd Infantry Brigade, which included the 9th Infantry Regiment; the 23rd Infantry Regiment and the 5th Machine Gun Battalion; the 4th Marine Brigade; 2nd Brigade of field artillery; and various supporting units.

 The division spent the winter of 1917–18 training with French and Scottish veterans.
 Though judged unprepared by French tacticians, the American Expeditionary Force (AEF) was committed to combat in the spring of 1918 in a desperate attempt to halt a German advance toward Paris.
 Major General Edward Mann Lewis commanded the 3rd Brigade as they deployed to reinforce the battered French along the Paris to Metz road.
 The Division first fought at the Battle of Belleau Wood and contributed to shattering the four-year-old stalemate on the battlefield during the Château-Thierry campaign that followed.

 On 28 July 1918, Marine Corps Major General John A. Lejeune assumed command of the 2nd Division and remained in that capacity until August 1919, when the unit returned to the US.
 The division went on to win hard-fought victories at Soissons and Blanc Mont.
 Finally it participated in the Meuse-Argonne Offensive which ended any German hope for victory.
 On 11 November 1918 the Armistice was declared, and the 2nd Division entered Germany, where it assumed occupation duties until April 1919.
 2nd Division returned to U.S. in July 1919.

 The 2nd Division was three times awarded the French Croix de guerre for gallantry under fire at Belleau Wood, Soissons, and Blanc Mont.
 This entitles current members of the division and of those regiments that were part of the division at that time (including the 5th and 6th Marine Regiments) to wear a special lanyard, or fourragère, in commemoration.

 The division lost 1,964 (including USMC: 4,478) killed in action and 9,782 (including USMC: 17,752) wounded in action.

 Interwar years

-Upon returning to the United States, the division was stationed at Fort Sam Houston, at San Antonio, Texas as one of three divisions to remain intact and on active duty for the entire interwar period.
+Upon returning to the United States, the division was stationed in Texas at Camp Bullis and Fort Sam Houston.
+It was one of only three divisions to remain intact and on active duty for the entire interwar period.
 It remained there for the next 23 years, serving as an experimental unit, testing new concepts and innovations for the Army.
-The 2nd Division stationed at Camp Bullis and Fort Sam Houston, Texas was the first division reorganized under the new triangular organization, which provided for three separate regiments in each division.
+The 2nd Division was selected as the first unit to be reorganized under the new triangular organization 1939 – 1941.

+Brigade inactivation

+Following the interwar years at Fort Sam Houston, Texas, the Army began reorganizing its structure from a "square" division (which utilized brigades) to a "triangular" division (which eliminated the brigade echelon entirely to favor three standalone regiments).